Trading Cars for Airplanes

 The Next Generation

-Upon completion of the study in 1996, the Minnesota Legislature directed the Metropolitan Airports Commission to implement the MSP 2010 Long-Term Comprehensive Plan, providing for $3.1 billion in airport improvements at the current site.
+Upon completion of the study in 1996, the Minnesota Legislature directed the MAC to implement the MSP 2010 Long-Term Comprehensive Plan, providing for $3.1 billion in airport improvements at the current site.

-Virtually every aspect of MSP has been transformed in the intervening years, with a major expansion of the Terminal 1-Lindbergh, a new Terminal 2-Humphrey, expanded roadways and parking, two automated airport trams, and development of a metropolitan light rail system connecting both MSP terminals to the Mall of America and downtown Minneapolis.
+Virtually every aspect of MSP has been transformed in the years since, with a major expansion of the Terminal 1-Lindbergh, a new Terminal 2-Humphrey, expanded roadways and parking, two automated airport trams, and development of a light-rail system connecting both MSP terminals to the Mall of America and the downtowns of Minneapolis and St. Paul.